TykTechnologies/backstage-plugin-tyk/plugins/catalog-backend-module-tyk/README.md

 If the entity provider encounters a problem it will log warnings and errors in the Backstage backend application log.

-To increase the logging verbosity, the set the log level to `debug`.
+To increase the logging verbosity, set the log level to `debug`.
 For example, using yarn:

 ```bash
 LOG_LEVEL=debug yarn start-backend